-Canon 200D versus Sony A7S II
+Canon 200D vs Sony A7S II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha 7S II are two digital cameras that were announced, respectively, in June 2017 and September 2015.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Sony Alpha 7S II are two digital cameras that were revealed to the public, respectively, in June 2017 and September 2015.
 The 200D is a DSLR, while the A7S II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a full frame (A7S II) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 12 MP.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S II is notably larger (7 percent) than the Canon 200D.
 Moreover, the A7S II is substantially heavier (38 percent) than the 200D.
 It is noteworthy in this context that the A7S II is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.